Healthy Homes Assessment Ascot Park

 Insulation Ascot Park

-Insulation requirements to meet the R-values for your area
+Insulation needs to meet the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Find out all the details about the Healthy Homes insulation quality.
+Check out the complete details of the Healthy Homes insulation quality.

 Ascot Park Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage quality.
+Find out all the details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection